Main Menu

 Since these sharks live in the deep sea, they are not as studied as many other animals.
 There is still a lot that scientists need to learn about the species.
 We do not know how many Goblin Sharks there are, but most scientists do not believe the species is in danger.
 These sharks generally do not swim in areas where humans hunt and don’t seem to face many dangers caused by humans.
 Goblin Sharks have been given a conservation status of Least Concern by the International Union for Conservation of Nature (IUCN).
 New Zealand’s Department of Conservation did recently classify these sharks as At Risk due to not having enough information about their population numbers and threats.

-Goblin Shark Predators and Prey
+Predators And Prey

 There is not a lot of information about which other animals may be predators to these sharks.
 However, scientists who have studied these animals and their habitats believe that some other sharks, such as Blue Sharks, may prey on them.

-What do Goblin Sharks Eat?
+What Do Goblin Sharks Eat?

 These sharks eat a variety of different types of food.
 Dragonfishes, rattails, and other teleost fish are among some of the foods they prefer.
 They also eat crustaceans, such as decapods and isopods, and cephalopods.
 Based on the types of species that these Sharks are known to eat, including bottom- and midwater-dwelling species, it seems that they will look for food at different depths.